charlesneimog/py4pd/README.md

   <a href="https://github.com/charlesneimog/py4pd/actions/workflows/Builder.yml"><img src="https://github.com/charlesneimog/py4pd/actions/workflows/Builder.yml/badge.svg?branch=master"></a>
 </p>

+> [!WARNING]
+> I recommend using [pd-lua](https://github.com/agraef/pd-lua) — it's what I'm currently using.
+It works with Pure Data (Pd), PlugData, and PurrData.
+Lua is faster and more lightweight than Python, and you don’t need to install anything beyond the Pd object itself.

 py4pd allows write PureData Objects using Python instead of C/C++.
 The main goal is to allow easy IA, Scores, Graphics, and bring to Pd possibilities with array, list and others types.
 With Python, you can:
 * Use scores inside PureData;
 * Use svg/draws as scores;